jcbendernh/f1databricks/README.md

     1. silver_catalog_schema - Set this to match your CATALOG.SCHEMA for your silver environment.
     2. gold_catalog_schema - Set this to match your CATALOG.SCHEMA for your silver environment.

+You can clone this repo to your GitHUb environment and add this to your Databricks environment via Git Foldeers.
+For more on this topic, check out [Set up Databricks Git folders](https://learn.microsoft.com/en-us/azure/databricks/repos/repos-setup).

 ## Genie Spaces
 You can create a Databricks Genie space to chat with the gold data.
 Check out [Set up and manage an AI/BI Genie space](https://learn.microsoft.com/en-us/azure/databricks/genie/set-up) for more information on how to setup an Azure Databricks Genie Space.